DMEN073/customBash/README.md

-# cppProjectTemplate
+# myCustomBash
-This is a project template for cpp project with cmake build system
+This is a simple custom bash